jborchma/project_euler/README.md

    correct solution, or we move on to another guess.

 This solution was able to get all 50 solutions pretty quickly.

+### Problem 108

+[The problem](https://projecteuler.net/problem=108) is a very interesting one.
+One is asked to count the number of solutions for the "diophantine" equation `1/x + 1/y = 1/n`.
+This can be brought into the actual diophantine form `yn + xn = xy`.
+Writing `x = ny / (y-n)` and defining `k = y-n` we can see that `x = n + n**2 / k` and hence k needs to be a divisor of n**2.
+Also, if we say `y <= x -> k + n <= n + n**2 / k -> k <= n`.
+Hence, we need to find all divisors of n^2 that are smaller or equal to n.

+This yields `(tau(n^2) + 1) / 2`, where tau is the divisor function.
+The +1 is necessary since the
+number of divisors of a square number are always odd.
+Now, the huge speed up comes from the fact that `tau(n^2) = prod_i (1 * 2*k_i)`, where the k_i are the exponents of the prime factorization of n, not n^2!
+This can be seen by writing `n = prod_i p_i ^ (k_i)` and squaring.

+### Problem 110

+In principle, [this problem](https://projecteuler.net/problem=110) is exactly the same as problem 108, but since we are looking for a much larger number, we will not be able to use my solution for 108 directly.

+Actually, when thinking about this problem, we don't really care about the actual underlying number for calculating the number of possible solutions, only the exponents of the prime factorization of the number.
+So instead of looping through each number, factorizing it and then calculating the solution, it makes much more sense to construct prime factorizations and then check if they satisfy the constraint, which is 4 million solutions.

+One can find that one will definitely not need more than the first 15 primes as the prime factors, and starting from there, one can search recursively through the space of prime factorizations, check if there are enough solutions and then check if the integer that belongs to the specific factorization is the smallest one found yet.

 ### Problem 114